allisson/postmand/README.md

 }
 ```

+### Swagger docs

+The swagger spec is available at http://localhost:8000/swagger/index.html.

 ### Health check

 The health check server is running on port defined by envvar POSTMAND_HEALTH_CHECK_HTTP_PORT (defaults to 8001).